NextCenturyCorporation/MCS/TASK_LIST.md

 Some scenes (particularly Interactive scenes) are control trials: the trial is not actually testing the common sense concept for the task, and successfully retrieving the soccer ball requires little or no common sense reasoning.

-Your system's success in these scenes is not included in your final evaluation score.
+Your system's success in these scenes is not factored into your quantitative evaluation score, but will be reviewed as part of our qualitative analysis of your evaluation results.

+### Scorecard

+Some behaviors are not obviously wrong, but seem to lack common-sense, and are thus noteworthy.
+Examples include repeatedly trying failed actions and ignoring a goal object when it is easily accessible (in sight and unobstructed).
+These actions are recorded as part of our "scorecard" metrics.
+The scorecard is not factored into your quantitative evaluation score, but will be reviewed as part of our qualitative analysis of your evaluation results.
+For a full list of our scorecard metrics, please see this page: https://github.com/NextCenturyCorporation/mcs-ingest/blob/master/scorecard/README.md

 ## Acknowledgements